About Yen Finder

 • Don Quijote Akihabara: best for cosplay supplies + electronics

-• Don Quijote Roppongi: open until 06:00, smallest tourist crowds
+• Don Quijote Roppongi: 24-hour, among the smaller tourist crowds late at night

 • Don Quijote Namba (Osaka): mega-store with rooftop attraction, full tax-free